ScryEngineering/scrygroup.com/content/services/consulting-training.md

 #### Learning Skills

-Being able to effectively learn is a skill that itself can be learned:
+Essentially, these are the skills you use to effectively learn new concepts:

-- Metacognitive skills (Planning, problem solving, goal-setting, etc.)
+Metacognitive skills (Planning, problem solving, goal-setting, etc.)

 - Scheduling and sequencing of learning
 - Domain specific learning topics